Part of my visiting northern California series.

 I would recommend taking two days to explore the area around Monterey.
 If you had a lot of time you could make it a four day leg and continue down Route 1 to Hearst Castle / San Simeon, Morro Bay, San Louis Obispo, and then come back via Route 5 (and listen to the audio travelogue Invisible 5).
 For additional ideas I would recommend checking out Monterey Tourist Info and Big Sur.
-George Washington Park in Pacific Grove used to be one of the places that monarch butterflies wintered, but the trees have a disease, so the butterflies haven’t been there for a couple of years.
+I understand that monarch butterflies are once again wintering in George Washington Park in Pacific Grove.

 MONTEREY DAY ONE